docker/docs/install_upgrade_spec.md

 ## Assumptions

 * Orca will not be HA in v1
-* We wont use data volume containers, but instead host volume mounts
+* We will use named volumes for persistence
 * Our goal is to get as close to a full end-to-end deployment as possible (from bare-metal up to orca)
     * Advanced customers may be able to cherry-pick, but that's not the focus in v1
     * We'll deploy an internal consul instance for swarm (not HA)